OPERATION OF THE ASTROLABE

 From the dorsum against the first date read the longitude of the

-Sun and mark that longitude on the ecliptic of the rete.
+Sun and mark it on the ecliptic of the rete.

-Mark the ecliptic at the cardinal phase for the first date.
-Be
+Mark the ecliptic at the elongation of the first cardinal phase.

-The linear interval of ecliptic between the 'bef' and 'aft' points
+The angular interval of ecliptic between the 'bef' and 'aft'

-is equal to the time interval between the two phases.
-This is usually
+points is equal to the time interval between the two phases.
+This is

 Eyeball the point between 'bef' and 'aft' for the location of the